bailey-rytenskild-98AFCtbmKP0-unsplash (1).png

 Buying into a retirement community is not the same as buying a private home.
 Over 55s dwellings may not reflect property values on the private market and each community comes with its own terms and conditions, ongoing fees, and exit charges.
 Often the communities feature shared amenities and may provide some in-house support services for older residents.
 Over 55s, or independent living, communities should not be confused with aged care facilities which provide higher levels of care for those who can no longer live independently.

-The table below features some of the top owner occupied home loans on the market.
+The table below features some of the lowest home loan rates on the market.

 Update resultsUpdate